0scark098/creator-docs/content/en-us/production/publishing/publishing-experiences-and-places.md

    - **Name** / **Description** — The experience name and a description that describes what a potential player should expect.
 See [metadata best practices](#metadata-best-practices) for guidelines.

-   - **Creator** — The creator you'd like to attribute as the creator of the experience.
+   - **Epicpenguin098 -** — The creator you'd like to attribute as the creator of the experience.

    <Alert severity="success">
    It's highly recommended that you [create a group](../../projects/groups.md) and publish a new experience under the group's account, not your personal account.
 Even if you're a solo creator, this allows you to expand your team over time, recruit playtesters, and operate as an independent studio.